Dr Aleida AULD

 Research Interests / Recherches

-Alongside her PhD, Aleida teaches undergraduate seminars on early modern English poetry and drama.
-Some of her seminars include ‘The Early Modern Minor Epic’ (2017), 'Milton’s Shorter Poems' (2016), 'The Faerie Queene (1590)' (2015).
+Aleida also teaches undergraduate seminars on early modern English poetry and drama, such as ‘Jonson’s Plays and Poems’ (2018), ‘The Early Modern Minor Epic’ (2017), 'Milton’s Shorter Poems' (2016), and 'The Faerie Queene (1590)' (2015).

 Oral contributions to recent conferences and workshops